Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: ADMM-based Constrained iLQR Algorithm for Motion Planning

 Consider the right-hand side of \eqref{eq:Bellman}, and we denote the perturbed Q-function as $Q_\tau(\delta x(\tau),\delta u(\tau))$, where $\delta x(\tau)$ and $\delta u(\tau)$ represent the amount of change in terms of the system state vector and control input vector at the time stamp $\tau$ in the two adjacent iterations.
 The perturbed Q-function can be represented by

 Furthermore, by performing second-order Taylor expansion, we approximate the perturbation term by the following matrix equation:

 with

-where the operator $(\cdot)$ in the last three sub-equations denotes the contraction of a vector with a tensor and the subscript in each matrix function denotes the partial derivative of that function with respect to the notation in the subscript.
+where the operator $\cdot$ in the last three sub-equations denotes the contraction of a vector with a tensor and the subscript in each matrix function denotes the partial derivative of that function with respect to the notation in the subscript.
+Recall that the iLQR is a special case of the DDP, and the major difference is that the iLQR uses only the first-order derivative of the dynamic function $f$, so the terms related to $f_{xx}$, $f_{ux}$ and $f_{uu}$ in \eqref{eq:hes} are ignored in our problem.
+It is also worthwhile to mention that both the iLQR and the DDP use the second-order derivative of the value function.

 Hence, to further proceed the backward iterations, the optimal control action for the perturbed Q-function is given by